CMOC Group Limited: Brazil

 In 2016, CMOC acquired phosphate and niobium mines in the Brazilian states of Goiás and São Paulo from Anglo American plc, including the Boa Vista mine.

+In 2026, CMOC acquired 100% interest in the Aurizona Mine, RDM Mine and Bahia Complex located in Brazil from Equinox Gold for US$1.015 billion.

 China

 In China, the company controls three major mines: the molybdenum-tungsten Sandaozhuang mine (三道莊鉬鎢礦), in Luanchuan County, the Donggebi molybdenum mine in Hami, and the molybdenum-iron Shangfanggou mine (上房溝鉬鐵礦), directly adjacent to the Sandaozhuang mine.
 The Sandaozhuang mine is owned fully by CMOC, while the Shangfanggou mine is a joint venture with 45% equity controlled by Luoyang Mining Group.

 Democratic Republic of Congo

 Top 10 world's biggest cobalt mining companies (2023), including TFM breakdown.
-Sources: MiningDigital; Glencore Annual Report 2023.
+Glencore Annual Report 2023.

 In the Democratic Republic of Congo, the company holds an 80% stake in the Tenke Fungurume Mine.
 This mine was purchased from Freeport-McMoRan in 2016 for $2.65 billion, supported by at least $1.59 billion in loans from Chinese state-backed banks.
 The deal was facilitated by BHR Partners, which bought out Lundin Mining's minority stake in the mine for $1.14 billion.
 The mine holds copper, as well as cobalt for lithium-ion batteries.
 In 2022, the Tenke Fungurume mine became the subject of a dispute between CMOC and the DRC government over the amount of royalties paid to the mine's minority partner, Congolese state-owned company Gécamines.
 An agreement was reached in April 2023 that opened the way for the resumption of minerals exports.

 Similarly, through its subsidiary KFM Holding Limited, the company also acquired a 95% stake in the Kisanfu mine from Freeport-McMoRan in 2020 for a price of $550 million, which also produces copper and cobalt.
 In 2021, the group sold 25% of KFM Holdings to Contemporary Amperex Technology for $137.5 million, leaving it with a 71.25% stake in the Kisanfu project.
 CMOC announced plans in July 2022 to invest $1.8 billion into the Kisanfu project.